Peter Melander, Graf von Holzappel: Military career

 he commanded a Swiss regiment in Basel as Colonel.
 He then fought in the Valtellina War (1620–1622) and the Mantuan War of Succession (1628–1631).
 He reached the first highlight of his military career in 1633 with his appointment as Lieutenant General and secret war council of the Landgrave William V of Hesse-Kassel.
 William V was allied with the Swedes, so Peter Melander fought with the Hessian troops against the imperial army.
 In the Battle of Oldendorf on 28 June 1633, he commanded the center of the Protestant forces under Duke George of Brunswick-Calenberg and contributed much to the victory over the Imperial army and defeated them several more times as he chased them through Westphalia.
-He captured Hamm on 26 May 1634 and on 27 June 1634, he defeated General Bönnighausen and forced him to retreat across the Rhine.
-Landgrave William V died in the Autumn of 1637 and his widow, countess Amalie Elisabeth became regent for her eight-year-old son William VI.
+He captured Hamm on 26 May 1634 and he defeated General Bönnighausen on 27 June 1634, forcing him to retreat across the Rhine.
+Landgrave William V died in autumn 1637 and his widow, countess Amalie Elisabeth became regent for her eight-year-old son William VI.
 She held on to her late husband's anti-Habsburg policies.
-Melanders was no longer willing to support this stance and resigned the command of the Hessian troops in mid-July 1640.
+Melander was no longer willing to support this stance and resigned the command of the Hessian troops in mid-July 1640.
 He was then courted by the Emperor.

 He briefly served as ambassador of Count Palatine Wolfgang William of Neuburg.
 On 23 December 1641, Melander was created imperial count of Holzappel.
 On 15 February 1642, he received an imperial patent promoting him to field marshal.
 After he left the Hessian army, he resided until 1643 at Angerort near Duisburg, on the instruction of Wolfgang William.
 On 1642, Wolfgang William enfeoffed him with Lülsdorf Castle near Niederkassel.

 He did not resume his military duties until Wrangel invaded Westphalia in 1645.
 Melander was appointed as supreme commander of the imperial army in Westphalia to defend the region.
 On 30 November 1646, he occupied Paderborn and after the death of Matthias Gallas in April 1647, he took command of the entire imperial army and led it into Bohemia in July.
 He arrived too late to prevent the Swedish capture of Eger.
 In late August his cavalry scored a success against Swedish horsemen under Helmold Wilhelm Wrangel at the Battle of Triebl.
 In October he was joined by 10000 Bavarian troops under Count Jost of Gronsfeld.
 However, disputes between the two led to the armies being separated again by the end of November.
 Melander besieged Marburg and took the city, but not the castle, in December 1647.
 During this siege, he lost many troops.
 On 28 December 1647, Johann Georg Stauff, the Hessian commander of the castle, fired his cannon at the house of the apothecary Seip, where Melander had intended to have dinner at the bugle signal.
 Melander was severely injured by a falling beam; the sentinel at the door was killed.